Extending Your Stamp 1G Permission: What You Need to Know

 📌 Final Thoughts

-If your Stamp 1G is due to expire within the next two months, don’t delay – begin your extension application now.
+If your Stamp 1G is due to expire within the next three months, don’t delay – begin your extension application now.
 Staying proactive and organised can make all the difference.
 Need help with your application or want professional guidance through the process?

 Book an Appointment